4xMafole/4xMafole/README.md

 - Unity Game Engine
 - Web 3.0

-I participate in application design by providing feedback and guidance on available technology options, mainly for business problems specific to mobile devices.
+I collaborate in the design of applications by offering insights and recommendations on suitable technology choices, primarily addressing mobile-specific business challenges.

-I analyze complex business requirements, designs, written architecture also technical specifications to design applications.
+My responsibilities involve evaluating intricate business requirements, designs, and technical specifications in order to architect applications.

-I also provide guidance and consultation to other members of the development team.
+Additionally, I support and advise fellow development team members as needed.

 ### Skills